 Our exposure to market risk for changes in interest rates relates primarily to our investment portfolio and our long-term debt.
 As of December 31, 2013 and 2012, we had cash investments of \$415.9 million and \$634.0 million, respectively.
 Our investments are subject to interest rate risk, and our interest income may fluctuate due to changes in U.S. interest rates.
 We manage market risk through diversification requirements mandated by our investment policy, which limits the amount of our portfolio that can be invested in a single issuer.
 We limit our credit risk by limiting purchases to high-quality issuers.
 At December 31, 2013 and 2012, we had debt outstanding of \$347.2 million and \$335.7 million, respectively.
 Our payment commitments associated with these debt instruments are primarily fixed and consist of interest payments, principal payments, or a combination of both.
 The fair value of our investments and our debt will fluctuate with movements of interest rates.
 We have estimated the effects on our interest rate sensitive assets and liabilities based on a one percentage point hypothetical adverse change in interest rates as of December 31, 2013 and 2012.
-For our investments, the estimated effects of hypothetical interest rate changes using the same present value model we use to determine the fair of value of those instruments.
+For our investments, the estimated effects of hypothetical interest rate changes are obtained from the same third-party pricing sources we use to value our investments.
+For debt instruments, we determine the estimated effects of hypothetical interest rate changes using the same present value model we use to determine the fair of value of those instruments.
 As of December 31, 2013 and 2012, a decrease in the interest rates of one percentage point would have had a net adverse change in the fair value of interest rate sensitive assets and liabilities of \$8.2 million and \$8.7 million, respectively.